MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionvisual-setoffsety(idcompositionanimation).md

 ## -description

-Changes the value of the OffsetY property of this visual.
+Animates the value of the OffsetY property of this visual.
 The OffsetY property specifies the new offset of the visual along the y-axis, relative to the parent visual.

 ## -parameters